Maring Higa AMFT

 🧭

-We don't just talk about the experience — we work with where it lives in the body.
-Somatic awareness helps you process what words alone can't reach.
+We don't just talk about it - we work with where it lives in the body.
+Somatic awareness helps you process what words alone can't quite reach.

 💬

-Understanding your attachment patterns and emotional needs is central to the work — both for your own healing and for how you engage with your partner.
+Understanding your attachment patterns and emotional needs is central to the work - for your own healing and for how you engage with your partner if couples work is part of the picture.

 🛠️

-Insight is valuable — and so are tools.
-You'll leave sessions with concrete skills for communication, self-advocacy, and emotional regulation.
+Insight is valuable and so are real tools.
+You'll leave sessions with concrete skills for communication, self-advocacy, and regulation that actually work.

 Your Options

-Individual Therapy or Couples Therapy — Which Is Right for You?
+Individual Therapy or Couples Therapy - Which Makes Sense for You?

 Individual Therapy